Fast QR updating methods for statistical applications: R updating algorithms

 \subsection{Adding and deleting rows}

 It is rather straightforward to see that when the update of the QR factorization is based only on entries of matrices $\mathbf{R}$ and $\mathbf{X}$, the update of matrix $\mathbf{R}_1$ is not problematic.
 This happens when an addition of rows or a deletion of columns is required.
-The other instances need matrix $\mathbf{Q}$, so alternative updating methods are required.
-Specifically, assume the case described in Section \ref{subsec:add_del_rows}, where $\mathbf{X}$ is an $N \times p$ full-rank matrix, with $N \ge p$, $\mathbf{Q}_1$ an $N \times p$ matrix and $\mathbf{R}_1$ a $p \times p$ upper triangular matrix.
-The goal is to update $\mathbf{R}_1$ when one or more rows are removed from or added to $\mathbf{X}$.
+The other instances need matrix $\mathbf{Q}$, so alternative updating methods are necessary.
 Consider the addition of one row in position $k$ and the QR update as described in equations \eqref{eq:addingonerow_1}--\eqref{eq:addingonerow_Q}.
-Since the Givens rotations are computed on the basis of the previous matrix $\mathbf{R}$ and the added row, then and update of matrix $\mathbf{R}_1$ can be obtained as follows
+Since the Givens rotations are computed on the basis of the previous matrix $\mathbf{R}$ and the added row, then an updated matrix $\mathbf{R}_1$ can be obtained as follows